 Our human rights policy (PDF) exists in support of internationally-recognised declarations, including the UN Global Compact, of which we are a signatory.
 We report our progress against the Compact’s ten principles annually.

 Anti-bribery and corruption

-Our Anti-Corruption, Conflicts of Interest, Gifts and Hospitality Policies apply Group-wide and are supported by extensive resources and guidance, including our anti-bribery toolkit, which is available to all our businesses.
+Our anti-corruption, conflicts of interest, gifts and hospitality policies apply Group-wide and are supported by extensive resources and guidance, including our anti-bribery toolkit, which is available to all our businesses.
+Our resources include due diligence enquiries to be asked of appropriate parties.
 Our on-line training materials equip our staff to identify and escalate issues and behaviours which may constitute corruption or otherwise be illegal.
-Our mandatory Group-wide training, which covers recognising and combating corrupt behaviour and what constitutes appropriate corporate hospitality, was completely refreshed in 2016.
+Our mandatory Group-wide training, which covers recognising and combating corrupt behaviour and what constitutes appropriate corporate hospitality, requires employees to pass a test at the end before they can be deemed to have completed it.
 It is supplemented by targeted training for staff in higher risk roles.
-Additionally, all our staff are required to complete whistleblowing training.
+Additionally, all our people are required to complete whistleblowing training.

 All operating countries must complete regular anti-corruption risk assessments covering all aspects of their businesses, including procedures and HR matters and the high expectations we have of our partners.
 Our operating countries are all given guidance to further enhance their anti-corruption controls.

 Employees are regularly reminded of our anti-corruption expectations, whether face-to-face or through intranet messages, and information on policy compliance is escalated to management.
 Our board receives updates on our anti-corruption controls at least annually.

 We strongly encourage our people to speak out if they have concerns.
 Our annually-reviewed Group-wide whistleblowing policy, available on our intranet, sets out the procedure for colleagues to confidentially raise genuine concerns about suspected wrongdoing and malpractice.